-Our speaker for the Seventh Annual Distinguished Morley Seminar was Professor Gwyneth Stallard, OBE, Professor of Pure Mathematics at the Open University.
-The Seminar was held on Wednesday 23rd October 2019.
+Our speaker for the Sixth Annual Distinguished Morley Seminar was Professor Marta Kwiatkowska, Professor of Computing Systems and Fellow of Trinity College.
+The seminar was held on Monday 26th November 2018

 Marta Kwiatkowska spearheaded the development of probabilistic and quantitative methods in verification on the international scene.
 She led the development of the PRISM model checker, the leading software tool in the area and widely used for research and teaching and winner of the HVC 2016 Award.
 Applications of probabilistic model checking have spanned communication and security protocols, nanotechnology designs, power management, game theory, planning and systems biology, with genuine flaws found and corrected in real-world protocols.
 Kwiatkowska gave the Milner Lecture in 2012 in recognition of "excellent and original theoretical work which has a perceived significance for practical computing" and was invited to give keynotes at the LICS 2003, ESEC/FSE 2007, ETAPS/FASE 2011, ATVA 2013, ICALP 2016 and CAV 2017 conferences.